mocon/remix-test/README.md

 ## Deployment

-First, build your app for production:
+First, build the app for production:

 ```sh
 yarn build